arashnm80/arashnm80.github.io/handbook/newton's-third-law.md

 title: Newton's third law
 ---

+### Exchange
+There is an [ocean](../jackson-pollock) of options and possibilites and to choose one of them means to lose the others.
+One who can't stand to lose anything will gain nothing.

 > Newton’s third law – the only way humans have ever figured out of getting somewhere is to leave something behind.

-### Exchange
-- There is an [ocean](../jackson-pollock) of options and possibilites and to choose one of them means to lose the others.

 ### Je doir choisir
 - I have to choose and not choosing is also a choice itself